JoseEstevan/DS-Experiments/Appen's Disaster Pipeline/README.md

 ## Instructions <a name="instructions"></a>

-1. Run the following command in the project's root directory (*src/app*) to set up your database and model.
+1. Run the following command in the project's root directory (*src/app*) to run your web app.
-     `python run.py`
+     - `python run.py`

 2. Go to http://10.5.0.2:3001